FxnlBiomechLab/twsa-optimization-for-rra/Python/README.md

 An evolutionary algorithm-based optimization for tracking weights in the OpenSim Residual Reduction Algorithm (RRA).

 ## Contents
-"\_\_init__.</span>py" - folders containing this file are searchable by the Python environment.
-This makes classes contained in the same folder available via **import** commands.

-"classTest.</span>py" - Python example script (Jupyter notebook format) demonstrating useage of the classes and methods.
+**main code**

-"reduceresiduals.</span>py" - class and methods definitions to perform RRA steps including the tracking weight optimizaiton scheme.
+* reduceresiduals.py - class and methods definitions to perform RRA steps including the tracking weight optimizaiton scheme.
 Descriptions of classes and methods are below.
 To include this namespace in your code use:
 ```{python}
 import reduceresiduals
 ```

+**example scripts**
+* example_defaultsTWSA.py - Python example script (Jupyter notebook format) demonstrating basic useage of the classes and methods.

+* example_customTWSA.py - This example demonstrates how to specify custom weights and normalization factors for the TWSA.

+* example_specifyTrackingWeights.py - This example demonstrates how to specify unique tracking weights for the initialRRA() and mass iterations.

+**housekeeping**
+* \_\_init__.py - folders containing this file are searchable by the Python environment.
+This makes classes contained in the same folder available via **import** commands.

 required python libraries: